gkjohnson/js-framerate-optimizer/README.md

 Defaults to `false`.

+##### options.increaseWork

+Whether the optimizer should ever try to increase the amount of work done at the cost of framerate.
+After the quality improvements are made the optimizer tries to improve the framerate until the target framerate is met.

+Defaults to `false`.

 #### dispose()

 Removes window events that the optimizer listens for, including window `"blur"` and `"focus"`.
 It is expected that the optimizer is no longer used after this.